capitalisminc/testingfloor-sdk-unity/README.md

 # Testing Floor SDK for Unity

-Telemetry and recording-sync primitives for Unity games using Testing Floor.
+Add lightweight telemetry and recording sync to Unity games tested with Testing Floor.

 ## Install